Surrogate modeling for Bayesian optimization beyond a single Gaussian process: Ensemble GPs with TS for BO

 \section{Ensemble GPs with TS for BO}

 The performance of BO approaches depends critically on the chosen surrogate model.
 While most existing works rely on a single GP with {\it preselected} kernel form, we here leverage an ensemble (E) of $M$ GPs, each relying on a kernel function selected from a given dictionary $\mathcal{K}:=\{\kappa^1, \ldots, \kappa^M\}$.
 Set $\mathcal{K}$ can be constructed with kernels of different types and different hyperparameters.
 Specifically, each GP $m\in \mathcal{M}:=\{1,\ldots,M\}$ places a unique prior on $f$ as $f|m \sim \mathcal{GP}(0, \kappa^m (\mathbf{x}, \mathbf{x}'))$.
 Taking a weighted combination of the individual GP priors, yields the EGP prior of $f(\mathbf{x})$ given by where $w^m_0:={\rm Pr} (i=m)$ is the prior probability that assesses the contribution of GP model $m$.
 Here, the {\it latent} variable $i$ is introduced to indicate the contribution from GP $m$.
+While this non-Gaussian EGP prior~\eqref{eq:EGP_prior} has been advocated for conventional prediction-oriented tasks in~\cite{lu2020ensemble}, the novelty here is its adaptation for BO along with the extra design step needed for query selection.
 Besides EGP for BO, we will employ TS-based acquisition function, which again, relies on sampling from $p(f(\mathbf{x})|\mathcal{D}_t)$.
 Coupled with the EGP prior~\eqref{eq:EGP_prior}, this posterior pdf is expressed via the sum-product rule as which is a mixture of posterior GPs with per-GP weight $w_t^m:={\rm Pr}(i\!=\! m|\mathcal{D}_{t})$ given by